telekom/testerra/README.md

 ## Installation

-Testerra and its components are published on bintray.
+_Comming soon:_ Testerra and its components are published on GitHub packages and Maven Central.

 Maven:
 ````xml